 - to support the continuing prosperity of existing commercially viable enterprises

 - to broaden the range and quality of employment opportunities and to provide a workforce with appropriate skills recognising the needs of the economy and individual aspirations

 - to support economic development by ensuring an efficient, sustainable and economic supply of energy

 - to manage the resources of the Department effectively.

 Employment and Skills Group's responsibilities include areas such as Training Services, the Job Centre, the Careers Service and Work Permits.
-ISD provides a complete range of information technology services to all Government Departments from high level strategy through to system procurement, operations and support.

 The aim of the Business Development Agency is to attract high value individuals to the Isle of Man and the portfolio includes Financial Services, e-Gaming, e-Business, Manufacturing, Space, Retail and Film.
 The Agency is also responsible for energy policy; clean technology and biotechnology; construction; mines and minerals and the Department's properties.